-Pro Tip: If you visit towards the end of the day, you will find the grounds with less people.
+Pro Tip: If you visit towards the end of the day, you will find the grounds with fewer people.
 We accidentally planned it this way, and would highly recommend it!

 Château de Chambord

-While you are here, be sure to explore the grounds, which include a large park and forest.
+While you are here, explore the grounds, including a large park and forest.
 You can also go on a horse-drawn carriage ride or take a boat ride on the lake.